seandorsett/copilot-agent-and-mcp/hands-on/02-chat-agent-exercises.md

 ### Steps

-1. Open VS Code
+1. Go to your IDE

+2. Open the newly created repository

 2. Configure the GitHub MCP server to allow Copilot to create issues by following the setup instructions [here](https://github.com/github/github-mcp-server?tab=readme-ov-file#usage-with-vs-code).

-3. Use Copilot Chat in Agent Mode.
+3. Open GitHub Copilot Chat in Agent Mode

 4. Create a prompt like this:
    ```